Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 7. Uobei (魚べい) — High-tech triple-lane experience

 Uobei takes the express-lane concept to another level with three high-speed delivery lanes stacked at each booth.
-You order everything via touchscreen, and within moments your plates arrive on a small tray that zooms down the lane.
-There is no traditional belt at all -- every piece is made fresh to order, which means consistently high quality.
+Order on the touchscreen, and within moments your plates arrive on a small tray that zooms down the lane.
+There's no traditional belt — every piece is made to order, which means consistently high quality.

 The Shibuya Dogenzaka location is one of the most popular with international visitors, thanks to its location and the sheer novelty of the triple-lane system.